3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/labs/react/pizza-express/README.md

   * Navbar
   * SplashImage

 We have also provided css for you in `index.css`.
-Many of the classes match the component names, take a look at the CSS or look at the deployed version to get an idea of where to apply the classes.
+Many of the classes match the component names, take a look at the CSS or look at the deployed version using the element tabs in chrome dev tools to get an idea of where to apply the classes.

 ## Hints
   * Import the location and menu items using the import command.
 Example: `import menuData from '../pizzaData.js`